in Honor of

 Presenting Photography to Curators and Museums

 I never used to name my photos until I started to deal with museums.
-When you are discussing acquisitions it is much easier to relate to photographs that have a name that means something as opposed to photos that are named Untitled #1, Untitled #2, Untitled #3, Untitled #6, Untitled #9, Untitled #11….Untitled #37.
-Make it easy for the Curator, Head Curator, Deputy Director, Director, Acquisition Committee, Board of Directors and Registrar to deal with the acquisition and execute a purchase agreement or deed of gift.
+When you are discussing museum acquisitions, it is much easier to relate to photographs that have a name that means something as opposed to photos that are named Untitled #1, Untitled #2, Untitled #3, Untitled #6, Untitled #9, Untitled #11….Untitled #37.
+My advice…make it easy for the Curator, Head Curator, Deputy Director, Director, Acquisition Committee, Board of Directors and Registrar to deal with the acquisition and execute a purchase agreement or deed of gift.

 I do have a few untitled photos, but only about 3 of them.